slsa-framework/slsa/docs/spec/v1.1/threats.md

 An adversary introduces a change through the official source control management interface without any special administrator privileges.

-Threats in this category *can* in theory be mitigated by code review or some other quality controls during teh authoring/reviewing process.
+Threats in this category *can* be mitigated by code review or some other controls during the authoring/reviewing process, at least in theory.
 Contrast this with (A), where such controls are likely ineffective.

 **TODO:** Is the split between (A) and (B) clear and valuable?